 You also need to consider texture.
 If you have a large mirror or piece of artwork with a really bold, ornate, gold frame, that needs to be combined with something that’s a little more smoothed out somewhere else in the room.
 That can be done through metal accents on the side of your table, your chairs or even your curtain rods.

 Just don’t go overboard and add a ton of different tones — you don’t want to mix oil-rubbed bronze with chrome and then add in some brushed and matte gold on top of it.

 That would be overdressing, just like that older lady who loves to wear 5 million pieces of jewelry in all different styles and metals when she goes out.
 It’s too much!
 But also, let’s applaud that lady next time we see her — you do you, girlfriend — just don’t bring that type of style into your home design.

 We like to use black iron or other black features (black painted doors, anybody?) in a lot of our projects.
 It acts like an eyeliner than ties everything together.
 It’s classic and traditional but still edgy at the same time.
 It’s a great colored metal to use throughout the house if you don’t want to go with the standard silver.

 If you don’t want to go full on black, you can try using a really dark oil-rubbed bronze instead.

 Just remember to keep things interesting, and if you ever are in doubt about your design choices, just go hire a designer.
 We’re good with things like that.

-Take our design quiz below to get started finding your style, and don’t forget to sign up for our email list for more great home design tricks.
+Take our design quiz below to get started finding your style.